 Publicity and reputational issues

 71 Outline the law in your country surrounding publicity of criminal cases at the investigatory stage and once a case is before a court.

-It is a contempt of court to publish a report that creates a substantial risk that the course of justice in active criminal proceedings will be seriously impeded or prejudiced.
+It is a contempt of court to publish a report, including via social media posts, that creates a substantial risk that the course of justice in active criminal proceedings will be seriously impeded or prejudiced.
 Proceedings are active for this purpose after arrest or charge and until the proceedings have been concluded, for example by acquittal or conviction, or discontinuance by the authority.
-As a result, there is generally very little media reporting of criminal investigations in the UK until the end of a trial, other than to state the facts of arrests and report court hearings.
+As a result, there is generally very little substantive media reporting of criminal investigations until the end of a trial, other than to state the facts of arrests and report court hearings.

 72 What steps do you take to manage corporate communications in your country?
 Is it common for companies to use a public relations firm to manage a corporate crisis in your country?

 It is common practice for companies to hire a public relations (PR) firm to manage a large-scale corporate crisis to mitigate potential reputational damage.
 It is important to ensure a consistent approach by opening good lines of communication between the company’s internal marketing team and the external PR firm, and to ensure that the PR firm is aware of any legal or corporate issues (including any agreements reached with the investigating authority with regard to press releases, etc.).